 By doing this you're not completely giving up on your health.
 You might not be sticking to your usual plan, but at least you're trying instead of giving up.
 Plus, a few days of not giving it 100% is not going to ruin your progress.
 If anything, you'll be feeling refreshed and motivated after a few days of giving your body and mind a break!

 At the end of the day, our emotions can get the best of us, they can appear at any time and rob us of our motivation and willpower.
-That's why we shouldn't just rely on those two things throughout our journey.
-Focus on creating better habits, track your progress and write down your goals to look back at, reach out for support, and keep things simple for those days that you just don't feel like getting out of bed!
-These strategies will help you to stay on track even when you don't feel like it, just remember, doing something is better than nothing.
+That's why we shouldn't just rely on those two things throughout our journey, but use certain motivators (like the ones above) to help pump you up for your workout.
+And remember to focus on creating better healthy habits that stick with you through those low moments, track your progress and write down your goals to look back at, reach out for support, and keep things simple for those days that you just don't feel like getting out of bed!
+These motivators/strategies will help you to stay on track even when you don't feel like it, just remember, doing something is better than nothing.